acn-sbuad/avanade-workshop/README.md

 ## Task 2 - Creating an Azure Function with a Cosmos DB trigger

-For task 2 we will be working with a [website for rating pizza](https://pizzaranker.z1.web.core.windows.net/), and our function will be triggered based on actions on this page.
+In this and future tasks, you will be working with a [website for rating pizza](https://pizzaranker.z1.web.core.windows.net/), and our function will be triggered based on actions on this page.

 The site collects ratings for various pizzas and users can give a score from 0 to 5.
 The ratings are stored in an Azure Cosmos DB.